 - Avoid burning wood because it adds pollution indoors and out.

-- Use cleaning products that disclose their ingredients so you know what you are using around your home.
+- When possible, use cleaning products that disclose their ingredients so that you know what you are using around your home.